Nelson-Gon/pycite/docs/source/index.rst

-.. pyfdc documentation master file, created by sphinx-quickstart on Sun Apr 26 22:40:11 2020.
+.. pycite documentation master file, created by sphinx-quickstart on Sun Apr 26 22:40:11 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyfdc's documentation!
+Welcome to pycite's documentation!
 ====================================

 .. toctree::